marklauter/marklauter/README.md

 I have programmed professionally in BASIC, FORTRAN, C, C++, Delhpi, C#, VB.Net, JavaScript, TypeScript, Python, Perl, LISP, and many less relevant languages like Object PAL.
 If I had to pick a favorite, C# and C would both be in the running.
 These days I'm trying to catch up with functional programming and writing a property graph storage engine (like Neo4j).

-Today I work as a Cloud Solutions Architect at Insight, which is a fancy way of saying I help clients design and build distributed software systems for AWS and M$FT Azure.
-I have achieved [George Constanza's dream](https://www.youtube.com/watch?v=ZI_hOP_K6MY).

 ## Github starters
 - 🔭 I’m currently writing a SQL parser to complete the Code Crafters SQLite challenge.